arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/nicla-vision-imu/nical-vision-imu.md

 }
 ```

 In the loop of the sketch we can check the sensors to see if there is data available on the IMU sensors, using `IMU.accelerationAvailable()` and `IMU.gyroscopeAvailable()`.
 Then we can call `IMU.readAcceleration(Ax, Ay, Az)` to read the accelerometer.
-It will return the value of the **x**, **y** and **z** axis.
+It will return the value of the **x**, **y** and **z** axis and update the variables `Ax`, `Ay` and `Az`.
 And we do the same for the gyroscope, formatting it in the serial monitor so it will be a bit easier to read the data.
 The data is being printed with an interval of 500 milliseconds.
 This can be adjusted by changing the line `delay(500)` at the bottom of the sketch.

 ```arduino
 void loop() {